SSG HEATH CALHOUN

-SSG Heath Calhoun served in Iraq with the 101st Airborne Division.
-He was severely injured when a rocket-propelled grenade hit his Humvee on November 7, 2003, resulting in the amputation of both his legs above the knee.
+Army Staff Sergeant Heath Calhoun served in Iraq with the 101st Airborne Division.
+He was severely injured when a rocket-propelled grenade hit his vehicle on Nov.
+7, 2003, resulting in the amputation of both his legs above the knee.